 The grinder also includes an airtight glass carafe that houses enough grinds for up to 14 cups of coffee, or you can dispense the grinds directly into a portafilter for your espresso machine.

-Best Quiet Operation: Krups Vortex Electric Coffee and Spice Blade Grinder
+Best Quiet Operation: Krups Silent Vortex Electric Grinder

 There may be no such thing as a truly silent coffee grinder, but the Krups Silent Vortex Electric Grinder is pretty close.
 It utilizes Vortex Spin Technology to pull coffee beans into the blades to give you a fast, efficient, and consistent grind with considerably less noise than other coffee grinders like it.
 Easy-to-use, the one-touch operation allows you to grind enough beans for up to 12 cups of coffee in about 15 seconds flat.